Arkansas sheriff charged with assaulting detainees

 In a third incident, in December 2018, Boen is accused of hitting a detainee shackled to a bench in the county jail who "was not resisting," according to the indictment.

-According to court documents, Boen was arrested on Tuesday and released on $5,000 bond.
-He entered a "not guilty" plea to the indictment.
-A jury trial is set for February 3, 2020.

-Boen's attorney Russell Wood told CNN that Boen will remain sheriff pending the outcome of the case.
-He added that Boen will not engage in any sheriff duties except to sign checks, until the case is decided.
+Boen's attorney, Russell Wood, told CNN that his client will remain sheriff pending the outcome of the case.
+He added that Boen will not engage in any sheriff duties, except to sign checks, until the case is decided.

 "At this time Sheriff Boen has no comment," Wood said.
 "Once I have an opportunity to review the discovery, we may have a statement at that time.
 I will say the 3 inmates that made the allegations against Sheriff Boen have serious credibility issues."

-Boen, if convicted, faces a maximum sentence of 30 years in prison, three years of supervised release, and a fine of up to $250,000, the US Attorney's Office said in the release.
+Boen, if convicted, faces a maximum sentence of 30 years in prison, three years of supervised release and a fine of up to $250,000, the US Attorney's Office said.